-\begin{remark} For correcting the $X$ errors we measure, in effect, $3|\mathsf{F}|-6$ independent commuting operators from the gauge group and $|\mathsf{F}|-2$ commuting operators for correcting the $Z$ errors.
-Thus a total of $4|\mathsf{F}|-8$ commuting gauge operators are measured.
+\begin{remark} For correcting the $X$ errors we fix, in effect, $3|\mathsf{F}|-6$ independent commuting operators from the gauge group and $|\mathsf{F}|-2$ commuting operators for correcting the $Z$ errors.
+Thus a total of $4|\mathsf{F}|-8$ commuting gauge operators are fixed.
 The TSCC would have measured only $2|\mathsf{F}|-2$ operators.
 Thus by partial gauge fixing we are fixing an additional $2|\mathsf{F}|-6$ gauge operators as checks. \end{remark}

 Recall from Remark~\ref{rem:tsc-params}, that the gauge group of the TSCC is generated by $2r+s=10|\mathsf{F}|-2$ operators where $s=2|\mathsf{F}|-2$ is the number of independent stabilizer generators of the subsystem code and $r=4|\mathsf{F}|$ is the number of gauge qubits.
 The maximal commuting subgroup in the gauge group is of size $r+s=6|\mathsf{F}|-2$.
 Since we measured only $4|\mathsf{F}|-8$ checks we see that this decoder is a partial gauge fixing algorithm.